SciDev030/SMSLER/README.md

 Source Code of the bada App SMS|ER

-# Requirements to build a app
+# Requirements to build an app

 * badaSDK 2.0.0 or higher
 * account on developer.bada.com